ivotron/ivotron.github.io/_posts/2013-08-16-intel-meeting-notes.md

   * a single dataset might not be enough to capture the output.
   * alternatively, we should let the analysis application execute whatever write calls it wants
-  * so first thing that we should do is to wrap regular HDF5 calls in python and allow him/her to execute whatever it wants
+  * so first thing that we should do is to wrap regular HDF5 calls in python and allow user to execute whatever s/he wants

 query-only tasks: